HackathonHackers/code-of-conduct/README.md

 > What should I do if I see someone violating the Code of Conduct?

-[Report the post](https://www.facebook.com/help/436113899837980) -- there's an option to report a thread if you click on the arrow in its top right hand corner.
+[Report the post.](https://www.facebook.com/help/436113899837980) You can report a thread by clicking on the arrow in its top right hand corner.
 Then, a mod will look into it and take action.
 If the problem isn't specific to a thread, reach out to one of the [HH moderators](#moderators) directly.

 > Why is this moderator ignoring me?